 Park Hill flats, Sheffield

-Sheffield meant that we had a few hours to spend in Sheffield both on the
+from Sheffield meant that we had a few hours to spend in Sheffield

-what is called the Five Weirs Walk before returning to the town centre to
+of what is called the Five Weirs Walk before returning to the town

 Derek Ridgers Opening & Book Launch

 Derek (right) prepares to sign a copy of his

 Derek Ridgers is deservedly well known for his many pictures taken

 for the music press, particularly NME, over many years and for his